MariusVanDerWijden/progpow-wiki/ProgPoW.md

 We use the PRNG KISS99 to generate pseudorandom numbers in our main loop.
 KISS99 is currently the random number generator that passes the [TestU01](http://simul.iro.umontreal.ca/testu01/tu01.html) testsuite with the fewest instructions.
-More complex PRNG's can be efficiently implemented in ASIC'S. KISS99 has a period of around 10^37 which is plenty enough for  KISS99 is **not** a cryptographicly secure pseudorandom number generator since it is possible to recalculate the seed after observing several outputs of the function.
+More complex PRNG's can be efficiently implemented in ASIC'S. KISS99 has a period of around 10^37 which is plenty enough for our use-case.
+KISS99 is **not** a cryptographicly secure pseudorandom number generator since it is possible to recalculate the seed after observing several outputs of the function.
 However this is no problem for us, since the seed is public.
 We only use KISS99 for its good distribution properties.

 ```python
 def kiss99(z , w, jsr, jcong):